pawansarule/FY-BCA-Sci-Practical_Slips-Adv_CP/README.md

 mark3.
 Calculate the total and average of marks using structure.
 8. Write a menu driven program in ‘C’ that shows the working of a library.
 The menu option should be
-a.
+ i.
 Add book information.
-b.
+ ii.
 Display book information.
-c.
-List all books of given author.
+ iii.
+List all books of given author. iv.
-d.
 Exit.
 9. Write C Program to accept n records of student information (sno, sname, marks) and display record of students having maximum marks.
 10. Write a ‘C’ program to accept the book details such as BookID, Title, Author, Price.